rad73/web-automation-2017/README.md

 ## Applications

-Small businesses as well as huge enterprises can benefit from applying web automation solutions.
+Small businesses, as well as huge enterprises, can benefit from applying web automation solutions.
 Here are some simple examples of what companies do.

-When new customer is registered in a client relations management system, create a new queue in tickets tracker.
+When a new customer is registered in a client relations management system, create a new queue in tickets tracker.
-For every service, that customer requested inside CRM, create new ticket in an appropriate queue.
+For every service, that customer requested inside CRM, create a new ticket in an appropriate queue.
 That way two focused products can be combined to deliver complete customer satisfaction workflow.

 Another example.
-Typeform provides stunning interface for complex forms submission, but can't process collected data.
+Typeform provides a stunning interface for complex forms submission, but can't process collected data.
 WebMerge fills Excel spreadsheets and run calculations, but has a deterring appearance for unprepared customer.
 Web automation connects data from Typeform to WebMerge spreadsheets and delivers a solution for instant project cost estimation.